preco21/opencv-match/README.md

 > A Rust library that simplifies template matching with OpenCV

+## Prerequisites

+This library is built on top of the [OpenCV](https://opencv.org/) library.
+You will need to have OpenCV installed on your system.

+You can find the instructions [here](https://github.com/twistedfall/opencv-rust/blob/master/INSTALL.md).

+Currently supports `v0.92.2` of the `opencv` crate.

+[TODO: Make version selection more flexible]

 ## Install

-This library depends on the [OpenCV](https://opencv.org/) library.

-You will need to follow the instruction to install OpenCV on your system.
-You can find the instructions [here](https://github.com/twistedfall/opencv-rust/blob/master/INSTALL.md).

 ```shell
 cargo add opencv-match